sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-05-08-my-weight-lifting-routine.markdown

 One of the most common questions I'm asked when it comes to building muscle is:

-> What is your routine?
+> "What is your routine?"

-So I thought I'd share with you guys the staple routine that I follow 90% of the time (I rarely switch up the routine, because if it ain't broke, don't fix it).

-Another thing I'd like to add is that this is exactly the routine that I followed to pack on 56 pounds of muscle during the first 10 months of my body transformation journey.
+So I thought I'd share with you guys **the staple routine that I follow 99% of the time** (I rarely switch up the routine, because if it ain't broke, don't fix it).
+This is exactly the routine that I followed to pack on 56 pounds of muscle during the first 10 months of my body transformation journey.

-Also, for each exercise, I perform 3 sets of 6 to 8 reps.
+For each exercise, I perform 3 sets of 6 to 8 reps.
 Once I can perform 8 with perfect form and tempo, I increase the weight.

 I cycle through these routines, with 1 rest day in between.